rubenwardy/minetest_modding_book/_en/basics/lua.md

 will be discussed later, because it's part of a very important concept called *scope*.

-The `=` means *assignment*, so `result = a + b` means set "result" to a + b.
-Variable names can be longer than one character unlike in mathematics, as seen with the "result" variable.
-It's also worth noting that Lua is *case-sensitive*;
-A is a different variable to a.

 The `=` sign means *assignment*, so `result = a + b` means set the value of `result` to the value of `a + b`.
 Variable names can be longer than one character, as seen with the `result` variable.
 It's also worth noting that, like